Qadianis declare other Muslims as kafir

 Urdu 3:

-Anwar-i Khilafat, p.
-93 original edition,
+— Anwar-i Khilafat, p.
+93 original edition;

 p.
-150151 online edition.
-Image above is from the online edition
+150151 online edition